-The proposed guidelines seek to implement design guidelines that would apply on a Citywide basis.
-To the extent the guidelines result in neighborhoods with cohesive, attractive design they would encourage development within the City, and thus promote the City's goal of avoiding sprawl.
+The proposed ordinance amendments and rezoning of parcels would encourage the development of transit-oriented uses in proximity to light rail stations.
+This would, in turn, encourage development of a multi-modal transportation system, one of the goals of the general plan.
 These goals are consistent with the 2035 General Plan and Master EIR analysis and would result in no new significant effects not evaluated in the Master EIR.